Academic Technology Approval Scheme (ATAS)

 Individuals with the immigration status mentioned above (including current students) must also obtain ATAS clearance: (a) before you can change your course to one of those listed below; (b) if you change your area of research (even if you have already been granted ATAS clearance for a subject area with the same JACS Code); (c) if you are registered on a course which requires ATAS and you need to extend your visa to stay in the UK.

 Sussex subject areas which require ATAS clearance

 Masters by Research (MRes)

 |Frontiers of Quantum Technology||F300|

-If you need an ATAS certificate we will automatically enclose with your offer letter a form containing the information that you require in order to apply.
+If you apply for a course which requires ATAS clearance we will enclose with your offer letter a form containing the information that you need in order to make the ATAS application.

 If you require a Tier 4 Student Visa you must obtain ATAS clearance before we will issue a Confirmation of Acceptance for Studies (CAS) for you to make your visa application.You must allow sufficient time for your University application to be considered and processed in time for you to apply for ATAS clearance and your Tier 4 visa.
 For example, for Masters courses starting in September, applications should be received by 1 August at the latest.
 Research applicants will need to allow more time for their application to be considered.
 You should note that the possession of ATAS clearance does not guarantee you a visa or extension of stay.